 2. Change the Air Filter in Your Phoenix Air Conditioner:

-Another reason your air conditioner might be working harder and longer to produce the same level of comfort is dirty and clogged AC air filters.
-Many Arizona home and business owners fail to remember to routinely replace these.
-Once the air conditioning filter becomes filled with dust and debris, the air isn’t passing through as good as it should.
-This affects the quality of air and it’s ability to flow properly throughout the property.
+Another culprit of a strained air conditioner is dirty and clogged AC air filters.
+Sadly, many home and business owners in Phoenix forget to replace these on a regular basis.
+If you covet comfort, doing so is essential.
+Once an air conditioning filter is filled with dust and debris, the air isn’t passing through as good as it needs to.
+Weakend ventilation diminishes cooling capacity and hinders the quality of air you breathe.

 Maximize Your Air Conditioner for Improved Performance

-If you want to learn more about preparing Phoenix AC units for the summer, call one of our HVAC contractors at Canyon State Heating, Air Conditioning & Plumbing to learn more!
+Efficiency and prevention is bigger than a a high priced cooling system.
+It’s why we spend so much time educating the community on proper upkeep and care.
+If you want to learn more about preparing Phoenix AC units for the summer, feel free to call one of our HVAC professionals at Canyon State Heating, Air Conditioning & Plumbing.